Heidi's Song: Critical reception

-Movie historian Leonard Maltin gave the film just 1.5 out of a possible 4 stars, declaring it "...Little better than most Saturday morning fare -- due to awkward continuity, lifeless animation, and an excess of cute animals."
+Film historian Leonard Maltin gave the film 1.5 out of a possible 4 stars, criticizing it for its "awkward" continuity, "lifeless" animation, and an "excessive" cuteness of the film's animal characters.

 Home media

-The film was first released on VHS in 1985 by Worldvision Home Video.
+Heidi's Song was first released on VHS in 1985 by Worldvision Home Video.
 GoodTimes Home Video (under their Kids Klassics label) re-released it on VHS in 1988.
 Turner Home Entertainment gave it one final VHS re-release in 1998.
 Warner Home Video released it to DVD-R for the first time on July 31, 2012, through Warner Archive.